 Our approach to defining the standard invariant is a generalization of M{\"u}ger's approach for finite depth and finite index $\rm{II}_1$-factors via unitary tensor categories and their Q-systems \cite{MR1966524}.
 As was spelled out in \cite{MR3948170}, one needs to replace Q-systems by more general $*$-algebra objects to include infinite depth and infinite index discrete subfactors.

 Taking our inspiration from \cite[\S 7.1]{MR3948170}, in this section we shall establish that inclusions $\CDisc$ admit a well-behaved standard invariant in Corollary \ref{cor:reconstruction}.
-Conversely, in Definition \ref{defn:AbsStdInv} we shall introduce the notion of a \emph{quantum dynamics}, which formally corresponds to an action of a unitary tensor category on a unital C*-algebra, and show there is always a connected C*-discrete inclusion realizing the abstract dynamical data in Corollary \ref{cor:RedReconstruction}.
+Conversely, in Definition \ref{defn:AbsStdInv} we shall introduce the notion of an \emph{abstract standard invariant}, which formally corresponds to an action of a unitary tensor category on a unital C*-algebra as well as a C*-algebra object, and show there is always a connected C*-discrete inclusion realizing the abstract dynamical data in Corollary \ref{cor:RedReconstruction}.
 These consequences of our main result Theorem \ref{thm:DiscCharacterization}, should be compared with Popa's analogous result for subfactors stating every abstract standard invariant can be realized on some discrete subfactor \cite{MR1055708, MR1334479,MR1339767}.

 \begin{defn} Let $\left( A\overset{E}{\subset} B\right)\in\CDisc$ be connected.
 The \textbf{standard invariant} for this inclusion consists of: \begin{itemize} \item The unitary tensor category $\cC_{A\subset B}\subset \fgpBim(A)$ consisting of all fgp (equivalently dualizable) Hilbert $A$-$A$ bimodules appearing as orthogonal summands in ${}_A\cB_A,$ and \item The underlying connected $\cC$-graded C*-algebra object $\langle B\rangle\in\Vec(\cC)$ given by $\langle B\rangle(K):=\rCorr_{A-A}(K\to \cB)\cong\rCorr_{A-B}(K\boxtimes_A B\to B).$ \end{itemize} \end{defn}